Standards for Eye Care and Vision

 International Classification of Diseases-11 (ICD-11)

-The International Classification of Diseases is the World Health Organization’s (WHO) global standard to report and categorize diseases, health-related conditions and external causes of disease and injury in order to compile useful health information related to deaths, illness and injury.
+The International Classification of Diseases is the World Health Organization’s (WHO) global standard to report and categorize diseases, health-related conditions and external causes of disease and injury in order to compile useful health information related to deaths, illness, and injury.

 The ICO Task Force on the International Classification of Diseases (ICD-11) is coordinating the Topic Advisory Group (TAG) for Ophthalmology—to formulate definitions and diagnostic criteria for the relevant categories, and to suggest changes to the classification structure.